-A female employee is entitled to take unpaid childcare leave or ask for reduced working hours.
+A female employee is entitled to take unpaid childcare leave or ask for reduced working hours, during which she is protected from dismissal.
 Moreover, a female employee who is breastfeeding is entitled to additional breaks from work included in her working time, the length of which depends on her working time and the number of children born.